Ivan the Terrible (1945 film): Part II: The Boyars' Plot

 Fyodor Basmanov suggests to the tsar that his wife was poisoned.
-Suspecting Yefrosinya of the murder, yet unwilling to act against a member of his family, he orders him to keep silent until they are certain of her guilt.
-Meanwhile, Philip vows to block Ivan's abuse of power and confronts him in the cathedral while a mystery play about Shadrach, Meshach, and Abednego is presented.
+Suspecting Yefrosinya of the murder, yet unwilling to act against a member of his family, Ivan orders him to keep silent until they are certain of her guilt.
+Meanwhile, Philip vows to block Ivan's abuse of power and confronts him in the cathedral while a mystery play about Shadrach, Meshach and Abednego is presented.
 As they argue, a boyar child confuses Ivan for Nebuchadnezzar and calls out, asking whether this is the "terrible heathen king".
 Ivan immediately grows certain that Yefrosinya killed his wife.
-He proclaims that he will be exactly what his enemies call him – terrible.
+He proclaims that he will be exactly what his enemies call him: terrible.

 Some time after, Yefrosinya announces to the boyars that Ivan has arrested Philip, and will likely execute him.
 Having lost one of their most powerful allies, the boyars, along with the archbishop Pimen, decide to assassinate Ivan and install Vladimir onto the throne.
 For this task, they select the novice Pyotr Volynets.

 Ivan invites Vladimir to a banquet, at which the latter gets drunk and reveals the boyars' plot.
-Fyodor and Malyuta notice Pyotr leaving for the cathedral and signal to Ivan who, feigning surprise at Vladimir's revelation, suggests Vladimir try being tsar.
+Ivan, feigning surprise at Vladimir's revelation, suggests Vladimir try being tsar.
 He has the oprichniki dress Vladimir in royal garments and bow to him.
 Vladimir then leads them to the cathedral in prayer.
-Pyotr mistakes him for the tsar and fatally stabs him.
+Pyotr, hiding in the cathedral, mistakes him for the tsar and fatally stabs him.

 Yefrosinya arrives, celebrating the death of Ivan.
 After seeing him alive, she finds the body of her son and goes insane.
 Ivan pardons the assassin, thanking him for killing not only "a fool", but "the tsar's worst enemy".
 He proclaims to his oprichniki that all his enemies within Moscow are vanquished, therefore, he can now turn his attention to those outside.